gradle/gradle/design-docs/unified-configuration-and-task-model.md

 ## Story: Make public the Model DSL and plugin rules mechanism

 - Document how to use the DSL and plugin mechanism, include samples.
+- Indicate on `PluginAware` and `PluginContainer` what the conditions are for the plugin target to be able to take model rule plugins

 ### Open issues